-We study ecological relationships among plants and insects, focusing on research that aims to understand how environmental and land-use change affects species interactions and biological diversity.
+We study ecological relationships among plants and insects, focusing on research that aims to understand how anthropogenic environmental disturbances affect species interactions and biological diversity.
 Investigations span a range of biological fields including chemical, physiological, population, community, and evolutionary ecology.

 Our research addresses topics relevant to applied problems in conservation, natural resource management, and agroecology – linking scientific research with societal needs.
 We investigate beneficial and pest species in managed and agricultural ecosystems.
 Focal study organisms include a variety of native, naturalized, and invasive species from grassland, forest, and agricultural habitats.

 - the chemical ecology of plant-herbivore, plant-pollinator, and multi-trophic interactions